helm/charts/incubator/elasticsearch/README.md

 # Elasticsearch Helm Chart

 This chart uses a standard Docker image of Elasticsearch (hub.docker.com/r/blacktop/elasticsearch) and uses a service pointing to the master's transport port for service discovery.
+Elasticsearch does not communicate with the Kubernetes API, hence no need for RBAC permissions.

 ## Warning for previous users
 If you are upgrading to Elasticsearch 6 from the 5.5 version used in this chart before, please note that your cluster needs to do a full cluster restart.